 These procedures apply to all staff applying for internal or external awards or fellowships.
 Guidelines and other local documents to support these procedures can be located on the Centre for Support and Advancement of Learning and Teaching (C-SALT) portal.

 3. Identification of potential nominees

-Members of the University Executive, the Pro Vice-Chancellor (Students), Executive Deans, Associate Deans (Learning and Teaching), Directors, and Heads of Schools will identify potential nominees and encourage and support staff who demonstrate excellence in an identified category to nominate for internal and external awards and fellowships.
+Members of the University Executive, the Pro Vice-Chancellor (Students), Associate Deans (Learning and Teaching), Directors, and Heads of Schools will identify potential nominees and encourage and support staff who demonstrate excellence in an identified category to nominate for internal and external awards and fellowships.

 4. Opportunities and support

 4.1 C-SALT will publish through the University website, intranet and targeted emails, a bi-annual calendar of professional development and internal and external award and fellowship nomination, assessment and submission timelines to support staff in forward planning.